apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**When to see Tuesday’s partial lunar eclipse of the supermoon**
+**Powerball winning numbers for Sept.
+14, 2024 lottery drawing jackpot.
+Winner last night?**

-You can read more about it [here](https://www.foxweather.com/earth-space/september-full-harvest-moon).
+You can read more about it [here](https://www.indystar.com/story/news/2024/09/14/powerball-numbers-september-14-drawing-lottery-jackpot-results-anyone-win-power-ball-9-14-24/75229586007/).

 ## Requirements
 - Python 3.8